-www.laguardia.edu/Academics/Majors/Education-Bilingual-Child/
+www.laguardia.edu/Academics/Majors/Education-Bilingual-Child/ Program Director: Professor Michele de Goeas Malone mmalone@lagcc.cuny.edu

 The Education Associate: Bilingual Child Program is designed for students interested in pursuing teaching as a career with a focus on second language learners.
 The program is coordinated by the Education and Language Acquisition Department and awards the Associate in Arts (AA) degree.